Aristagoras: The affirmative view

-The ancient historians have therefore invented a special category for Herodotus, that he was a logographer, or teller of logoi, based on his own characterization of his sources as logopoioi, “story makers.”
+The ancient historians have therefore invented a special category for Herodotus, that he was a logographer, or teller of logoi, based on his own characterization of his sources as logopoeic, "story makers".
 Usually the logographers include Hecataeus and the other historians of his generation, who lived through the revolt.
 There is little evidence of their logography.
 Whether Herodotus stands alone or is part of a Milesian tradition is a matter of speculation.